Firekid-is-him/Vercel-persistent-server/README.md

 ```
 Discord / WhatsApp
        |
-  Render Bridge        (holds the WebSocket, forwards events)
+  Render Bridge        (holds the WebSocket, forwards events, runs scheduler)
        |
   Vercel Bot           (receives events, runs your logic, responds)
 ```

 The bridge is a single always-on service.
-Each bot you build lives in its own Vercel project and only needs one environment variable to connect to the bridge.
+Each bot you build lives in its own Vercel project and connects to the same bridge.

 ---

 ## Features

-- Multiple Discord bot tokens supported from a single bridge
+- Multiple Discord bot tokens from a single bridge
 - WhatsApp support via Baileys (single session)
-- Route management via HTTP — no redeployment needed to add new bots
-- Separate admin and bridge secrets for security
+- WebSocket relay for real-time applications
+- Cron job scheduler — trigger Vercel logic on a schedule
+- File upload handler — bypasses Vercel's 4.5MB body limit
+- Rate limiter — blocks abusive senders before they hit Vercel
-- Routes stored in Upstash Redis, live instantly
+- Event logger — full history of all events stored in Redis
+- Multi-tenant support — one Vercel deployment, per-server configs
+- IP whitelist — restrict which IPs can reach your endpoints
+- Health monitor — pings all endpoints every 12 minutes, sends alerts via Discord webhook or WhatsApp
+- Built-in dashboard — manage everything visually at your Render URL
-- Payment webhooks work directly on Vercel without the bridge
+- Payment webhooks work directly on Vercel, no bridge needed
-- Optional Chromium support for scraping and PDF generation

 ---